onlylonely1986/2dv513A3/planering.md

   1. Connect to DB?
   2. Generate models to views needed for layoutview?
 3. create view ?
-  1. LAyoutview builds from other views?
+  1. LayoutView builds from other views?